Jeffcai0502/Creative-Coding/README.md

 Spent a lot of time tuning the bouncing and damping.
 The ball can even bounce on my hair(which is black).

-### Purpose: Initializes the properties of the ball.
+### Constructor Purpose: Initializes the properties of the ball.

 ```
 constructor() {